 Should I Own a Rabbit?

 Rabbits are lovely animals.
-They are inquisitive, interesting, and obviously, very cute!
+They are inquisitive, interesting, and obviously very cute!
 They are social animals and enjoy living in company, so it is usually advisable to have a pair; just make sure they are both neutered if you don't want lots of baby rabbits!
-They are notorious for breeding, and it's not fair to have loads more brought into the world if you don't know what you would do with them, so avoid this if possible!
+Rabbits are notorious for breeding, and it's not fair to have loads more brought into the world if you don't know what you would do with them, so avoid this if possible.

 If you have the time and effort to give your rabbit the best life, please continue below for my handy advice and tips that I've learned over the years of owning a rabbit myself.

 Before bringing your new additions home, you need to make sure you have somewhere suitable and comfortable for them to live.